ricktu288/ray-optics/README.md

 # Installation

 > [!NOTE]
-> The following instructions are for those who want to install the project locally.
+> The following instructions are for developers.
 If you just want to use the web app, you can launch it directly from [here](https://phydemo.app/ray-optics/simulator/).
+> If you just want to run the project locally, please see [Run Locally](https://github.com/ricktu288/ray-optics/blob/master/run-locally/README.md).

-To run the web app locally, you need to have Node.js installed.
+To run the web app locally for development, you need to have Node.js installed.
 Then, run the following commands in the terminal:
 ```bash
 git clone https://github.com/ricktu288/ray-optics.git
 cd ray-optics